wllpwr/wllpwr.github.io/about.md

 This site is a central spot for anything I write about or any of my other projects.

-You can contact me through through the methods below:
+You can contact me through the methods below:

 - {{ site.author.email }}